Seymour Mayne: Academic and teaching

 A longtime resident of Canada's capital, Ottawa, Mayne has helped sustain the city's literary and artistic community over the past three and a half decades.
 He has given hundreds of lectures and readings at universities and other institutions across Canada, the United States, and abroad.
 His dedication to learning and writing has also materialized in the promotion of creative writing within the Department of English at the University of Ottawa.
 He has supervised the publication of a series of more than twenty anthologies drawing on the work of student writers.
 In his years as an educator, Mayne has acted as a mentor to dozens of aspiring writers.

+Awards

+Mayne is a five-time winner of the Canadian Jewish Book Award.
+He also received the J.I.
+Segal Award in 1974 and the American Literary Translators Association Poetry Translation Award for his renditions from the Yiddish.
+In 2009, he received the Louis Rosenberg Canadian Jewish Studies Distinguished Service Award, recognising Mayne's significant contribution to the field of Canadian Jewish Studies.